-Individuals employed in bona fide executive, administrative, professional or outside sales positions and who are paid on a salary basis, are exempt from the minimum wage and overtime provisions of the federal FLSA.
+Individuals employed in bona fide executive, administrative, professional, computer professional, or outside sales positions and who are paid on a salary basis, (often referred to as "white collar" employees) are exempt from the minimum wage and overtime provisions of the federal FLSA.
 In Minnesota, executives, administrators, professionals and outside salespersons also are not subject to minimum wage and overtime provisions because they are excluded from the definition of "employees" in Minnesota's FLSA.
-Each type of position- executive, administrative, professional, computer professional and outside sales-has a test which is used to determine whether an individual worker fits a particular exemption.
-Because the regulations governing this area are extensive, employers should consult with their legal counsel before treating an individual employee as exempt.112 Should the employer mis-classify an employee, the penalty may include unpaid overtime for that employee and other similarly classified employees for at least the past two years.
+Each type of position-executive, administrative, professional, computer professional and outside sales-is subject to tests which are used to determine whether an individual worker fits a particular exemption, typically known as "salary basis" and "duties" tests.
+Because the regulations governing this area are extensive and have been recently changed, employers should consult with their legal counsel before treating an individual employee as exempt.
+Should the employer incorrectly classify an employee as exempt, the penalty may include unpaid overtime for that employee and other similarly classified employees for at least the past two years.

-Employers are encouraged to review the new tests under the FLSA at www.dol.gov for specific salary and duties requirements of exempt employees.
+Employers are encouraged to review the new tests under the FLSA at www.dol.gov for specific salary and duties requirements relating to exempt employees.
+The area of employee classification is an area of heightened scrutiny by regulatory agencies and a target of collective action lawsuits.

 An employee can be paid a salary and still not be an exempt employee because he or she does not fit one of the above exemptions.
 An employee who is paid on an hourly basis rather than a salary basis generally cannot be an exempt employee.
-An exception to this rule exists for computer professionals if their hourly rate of pay is at least \$27.63 per hour.113
+An exception to this rule exists for computer professionals whose hourly rate of pay is at least \$27.63 per hour and who meet the strict definition of duties.

-The primary duties of the employee (not just the job title) determine his or her status as an exempt or non-exempt employee.114 Only where the employee's primary duties meet all the criteria under a particular test may the employee be exempt from the minimum wage and overtime provisions of the federal and state FLSAs.115 Regardless of duties, employees earning less than \$23,660 or generally classified as "blue collar" employees must receive overtime pay.116
+The primary duties of the employee (not just the job title) determine his or her status as an exempt or non-exempt employee.
+Only where the employee's primary duties meet all the criteria under a particular test may the employee be exempt from the minimum wage and overtime provisions of the federal and state FLSAs.
+Regardless of duties, employees earning less than \$23,660 or generally classified as "blue collar" employees must receive overtime pay.

-Both professionals and administrators, in order to be exempt, must exercise discretion.
+Both professionals and administrative employees, in order to be exempt, must exercise discretion.
 The exercise of discretion is not meant to include those day-to-day decisions which, although they are necessary to the daily operations of the business, are routine, or involve prescribed procedures or a determination of whether specific standards are met, or are lacking in substantial importance to the employer's business as a whole.
+Administrative employee duties must include the performance of office or non-manual work directly related to the management or general business operations of the employer or the employer's customers.

-Certain employees who receive total annual compensation of at least \$100,000 may be exempt if they customarily perform exempt duties.117
+Certain "highly compensated" employees who receive total annual compensation of at least \$100,000 may be exempt if they customarily perform exempt duties.